 Martinborough Fair is a huge craft market held on the first Saturdays of February and March each year.
 The event is a colourful and lively affair with over 500 stall holders, buskers, street performers and other entertainment.

-The Wairarapa is dotted with small vineyards and wineries which are well worth exploring.
+Martinborough also makes a good base for exploring the wider Wairarapa area.
+The surrounding countryside is dotted with small vineyards and wineries, which are well worth exploring, and there are many things to do in the Wairarapa.
 Greytown is a lovely spot to stop and browse through antique stores and boutiques and is also home to the Wairarapa Wine Centre, with a wide variety of local boutique offerings.
 Golfing, horse trekking, boating and fishing are also popular local pastimes.

-If you have the time, take the beautiful drive out to Cape Palliser, the southernmost point of the North Island, which is about an hour of out Martinborough.
+If you have the time, take the beautiful drive out to Cape Palliser, the southernmost point of the North Island, which is about an hour of out Martinborough - you can also join an organised tour if you don't have your own transport.
 Explore the dramatic coastline, climb to the top of the iconic 19th-century lighthouse (the spectacular views are worth the stairs) and watch fur seals frolicking in the water.